emberjs/website/source/blog/2018-12-03-ember-cli-guides.md

 With as many apps as the Learning Team manages, it's helpful to have a consistent structure, look, and feel.
 For the most part, this project could focus on written content rather than regular web app concerns.
 It was awesome!
 We did this by using Guidemaker and ember-styleguide.

 [Guidemaker](https://github.com/empress/guidemaker) is an Ember Addon originally created by [Chris Manson](https://github.com/mansona).
 It helps quickly create sites with static content.
 It also handles versioned documentation, like that found in the [Ember Guides](https://guides.emberjs.com).
-Guidemaker uses Broccoli's asset compilation pipeline to turn a tree of Markdown files into html that can be served statically.
+Guidemaker uses Broccoli's asset compilation pipeline to turn a tree of Markdown files into HTML that can be served statically.
 By using Guidemaker, if we need to version the CLI docs in the future, that feature is ready to go overnight.
 It also means that contributors to one Guide should feel right at home helping with others.

 [ember-styleguide](https://github.com/ember-learn/ember-styleguide) is a UI library that has components and stylesheets used across the Ember apps.
 It was created during a massive effort to improve the web accessibility of Ember's websites, led by [Melanie Sumner](https://github.com/MelSumner).
 Thanks to this project, if changes need to be made to typography, color schemes, styling, etc, they can be made in one place instead of in ten separate apps.